gvwilson/sensibleadventures/maddy-roo/old.md

 and even if she knew how to capture that in a drawing, she didn't want to.

-The pillar wasn't the only thing in the square, though.
+But the pillar wasn't the only thing in the square.
-Bluster and Bravo Gruff were sitting on the unfinished brick wall that surrounded the pillar pitching pebbles at it with their usual sullen expressions on their faces.
+Bluster and Bravo Gruff were sitting on the unfinished brick wall that surrounded the pillar pitching pebbles at it with bored expressions on their faces.
-They were a head taller than Gumption, and the nubs of their horns had just started to show through their fur.

-For a moment Maddy thought they would be able to hurry by without any trouble, but then Bluster nudged his twin brother.
+For a moment Maddy thought they would be able to hurry by unnoticed, but then Bluster caught sight of them and nudged his twin brother.

-Maddy took her sister's misshapen paw in her own.
+Maddy took her sister's paw.
 "You just stay hushed," she cautioned quietly, squeezing to show she meant it.
 She hitched her satchel up onto her shoulder with her other paw